Pukete Bridge

-The existing cycle lane will be incorporated in the new roadway and a new three-meter-wide cycle and pedestrian clip-on added on the southern side of the bridge.
+The existing cycle lane will be incorporated in the new roadway and a new three-metre-wide cycle and pedestrian clip-on added on the southern side of the bridge.
 By Easter 2013 4 laning was complete.
 The cycle lane has acoustic barrier of blue and yellow plastic panels which prevent views of the river from vehicles on the south side.
 The yellow panels signify the kowhai trees lining the banks of the river, and the blue panels represent the water and sky.
 The north side of the bridge has been lined with crash barriers to prevent cars crashing into the river after an accident.
 A driver was killed in 2012 after her 4-wheel drive went out of control and plunged through the barrier into the river.

 Traffic at Pukete Bridge in 2006 was 25,200 vehicles a day.
 In 2018 it was 38,400.